A viable $A_4$ 3HDM theory of quark mass matrices: Results

 \subsection{The $\kappa_V$ constraint}

 We can now implement the $\kappa_V$ constraint on the model.
 In the following figures, in red are points without cuts, in green with cuts but no $\kappa_V$ constraint, and finally in blue points remaining after this constraint is applied.
 We took the ATLAS result of Eq.~(\ref{eq:29}) at $2\sigma$.
-While the theoretical constraints cut around 99\% of the points, the $\kappa_V$ constraint only cuts 9\% of the remaining points.
-In Fig.~\ref{fig:4} we show the relation between $\kappa_V$ and $\Lambda_{0,4}$ for the three sets of points as discussed above.
+While the theoretical constraints cut around 88\% of the points, the $\kappa_V$ constraint only cuts 22\% of the remaining points.
+In Fig.~\ref{fig:4} we show the relation between $\kappa_V$ and $\Lambda_{1,4}$ for the three sets of points as discussed above.

-In fact it is not obvious from Fig.~\ref{fig:4} that the $\kappa_V$ constraint only cuts about 8\% of the points.
+In fact it is not obvious from Fig.~\ref{fig:4} that the $\kappa_V$ constraint only cuts about 22\% of the points that pass the other cuts.
 This is because there is a very large number of points with $|\kappa_V|\lesssim 1$, even without theoretical cuts, and this is even more so after imposing the theoretical cuts.
-In this figure, we have 155483 points in the green region, but from these 144128 are in the blue region.
-That is, after theoretical cuts, 92\% of the points also satisfy the $\kappa_V$ constraint.
+In this figure, we have 200000 points in the green region, but from these 156516 are in the blue region.
+That is, after theoretical cuts, 78\% of the points also satisfy the $\kappa_V$ constraint.
 In Fig.~\ref{fig:5} we show the relation between $\Lambda_0$ and $\Lambda_{3,4}$ for the same sets of points.

 We see that, while for $(\Lambda_0,\, \Lambda_4)$ there is not much difference before and after the $\kappa_V$ constraint, the same is not true for $(\Lambda_0,\, \Lambda_3)$, where the constraints impose a linear relation between those two parameters.
+We note that, while $\Lambda_0$ is always positive, $\Lambda_3$ can be negative respecting the BFB condition in Eq.~(\ref{BFB_1b}), $\Lambda_0+\Lambda_3 \geq 0$, as it is clear in the right-handed panel of Fig.~\ref{fig:5}.
+Before we end this section, let us remark that we did not redraw the figures in Sec.~\ref{sec:spectrum} after imposing the $\kappa_V$ constraint, as the blue points would just superimpose the green points, as we have checked.